nagornik/Math-Game-iOS/README.md

 An iOS game written in SwiftUI, using MVVM.

 ## Gameplay
-Game generates a question - two numbers you must add and generates four answers only one of which is correct.
-You must tap a button with the correct answer in 5 seconds while the timer goes down showing animated color ring.
+The game generates a question - two numbers you must add and generates four answers, only one of which is correct.
+You must tap a button with the correct answer in 5 seconds while the timer goes down, showing an animated color ring.

 ## Features:
 - Full Firebase integration